 STax combines all the skillsets required to provide robust Capital Allowances advice under one roof, making us perfectly positioned to assist you in claiming your full entitlement to Capital Allowances.

 We stress that not advising on Capital Allowances on fixture is no negative reflection on your general accountant.
-Most of our Capital Allowances work is referred to us by general practice accounting firms.
+Most of our Capital Allowances work on fixtures is referred to us by general practice accounting firms.
 Capital Allowances on fixtures is a highly specialised niche area of tax with over a 100 years’ worth of case law to be mindful of.
-Furthermore, providing effective Capital Allowances advice requires a marriage of disparate skills from taxation, accounting and quantity surveying that you simply won’t find in any but the very largest accounting firms in the country (KPMG, PWC etc).
+Furthermore, providing effective Capital Allowance advice requires a marriage of disparate skills from taxation, accounting and quantity surveying that you simply won’t find in any but the very largest accounting firms in the country (KPMG, PWC etc).
+Read more

 We are happy to conduct CPD lectures and training for you and your team be at as part of our webinar program or even a visit to your offices.
 This training for you and your staff will allow the effective identification of areas of risk & opportunity, ensure compliance with the Capital Allowances Act and clock up a few more CPD points at the same time!